redhat-partner-solutions/crucible/CONTRIBUTING.md

 - Document the _why_ with comments, and the _what_ with clear code
 - As far as Ansible allows, encapsulate
 - Assume you can not have sudo on the bastion
-- Try not to break people inventories.
-If you have to make a braking change write a check for the old config and inform the user how to fix it.
+- Try not to break people's inventories.
+If you have to make a breaking change write a check for the old config and inform the user how to fix it.
 - When using a become with a block, put the become at the top
     ```yaml
         - name: Example